How to install Chain Link

 e.)
 Dog legs and curved fence lines: To ensure that you have a rigid fence, chain link fencing must be tensioned properly.
 If there isn’t enough tension in the fencing then it will sag and possibly snag.
 For best results in tensioning the fencing, the fence line should be kept as straight as possible.
 If you have a curve or dog leg in your fence line then it may be necessary to stop the fencing with an end post, and restart it at a slightly different direction (you can restart the fencing by inserting another end post).
 For severe curves in the fence line, it may be necessary to erect the chain link in several small sections to account for the change in direction;

 f.)
 Gradients: Where you are installing the fencing on a gradient, the change in height can make it difficult to retain the tension in the fencing.
 In order to compensate for this change in height, you can tweak the installation process.
 The key is to ensure that the bottom edge of the chain link fence runs parallel with the ground.
-The first step is to concrete in your posts and tension the line wire in the usual way (this process is explained in the below sections of this guide).
+The first step is to concrete in your posts and tension the line wire in the usual way (you will need to position the winders so that they are pointing in the direction of the slope i.e. ensuring that the tensioned wire remains parallel to the ground).
 Once your posts are concreted in, you should begin with the end post at the top of the slope.
 Keeping the chain link rolled up, take the top corner of the chain link and clip it onto the top run of line wire (using your hog ring plier).
 Make sure that you use a few hog rings to ensure that the chain link stays in place.

 The direction of the chain link needs to remain parallel to the ground.
 In order to achieve this, you will need to ensure that the bottom edge of the chain link runs in line with the bottom run of tensioned line wire (i.e. so that the roll of chain link is pointing down the slope).
 This will result in the bottom left corner of the chain link overhanging the upright post.
 This overhang will be a triangular shape on the far side of the end post / two-way post.
 Once you have found the correct angle for the chain link, you will need to insert (weave) the stretcher bar through each hole in the chain link at the point where the chain link is in contact with the upright post i.e. the stretcher bar should remain parallel to the upright post, so you will be inserting it on the bias on the chain-link itself.
 You should then bolt the stretcher bar to the brackets on your post (this will secure the fencing to the end post, leaving the excess triangle of chain link on the other side of the post).
 You can now cut off this excess of chain link (the triangle) using wire cutters.
 To neaten up any raw edges, you should twist them around the stretcher bar.
 You can continue to fix the roll of chain link to the line wire as described in this guide below.
 Finally, repeat this process at the other end of your run of fencing.